leolanese/simple-input-toggle/README.md

 # simple-input-toggle
-A simple input check with toggle functionality using Angular8 and fontAwesome
+A very simple, but very practicle, input check with toggle functionality using Angular8 and fontAwesome

 ### FontAwesomse setup:
 We are going to need the next dependencies: